How to make yogurt.

-Here is such a simple recipe for how to make successful yogurt.
-Homemade yogurt requires just two ingredients and no special equipment.
+Here is a simple recipe for how to make yogurt succesfully.
+This homemade yogurt requires just two ingredients and no special equipment.

 Just two Ingredients for homemade yogurt: